 Some players use them and say that it all depends on where it’s positioned.
 Others don’t like them because there is no sound on their guitars at all.

 Perhaps your mileage will vary, but it all comes down to what you want.
-If you’re just going to be practicing scales and working out your fingers, this is the way to go if you need ultra-quiet.
+If you’re just going to be practicing scales and working out your fingers.
+Then this is the way to go if you need ultra-quiet.

-And they are cheap enough that it can’t hurt to have it around should, you ever require a completely muted guitar.
+And they are cheap enough that it can’t hurt to have them around.
+Especially if you ever need a completely muted guitar.

 Fill the Acoustic Guitar Body

-If you are playing an acoustic guitar and don’t want to use any of the techniques mentioned above, one way to help reduce the volume is to fill the body with something.
+Playing an acoustic guitar and don’t want to use any of the techniques mentioned above?
+One way to help reduce the volume is to fill the body with something.
 This could be anything from T-shirts or rags to Styrofoam or anything like it that can fill the body.

 The idea is that by filling up the body of the guitar, you are stopping some sound from escaping.
 This won’t completely muffle the sound, but it can help to reduce it.
 You see, the body is a resonant chamber.
 It’s designed to amplify the strings by the size and depth of the body cavity.